sthysel/bomshell/README.rst

-``bomshell`` is used to retrieve weather data from the `Australian Bureau of Meteorology's (BOM) <http://www.bom.gov.au/>`_ public ftpsite, and display the result in the shell, where it belongs, as God intended it.
+``bomshell`` is used to retrieve weather data from the `Australian Bureau of Meteorology's (BOM) <http://www.bom.gov.au/>`_ public ftpsite, and display the result in the shell.
-Not this silly web clownsuit bullshit the kids are all agog about.

 ``bomshell`` retrieves the spatial data from the public ftp site and packs it into a local database.
 Tools are provided to build and maintain the local database.
 Queries can be made of the database and the spatial database files.
 As the tool matures